Murder of Darren Goforth: Reactions

 Texas Governor Greg Abbott declared in a statement that "heinous and deliberate crimes against law enforcement" would not be tolerated.
 Harris County district attorney Devon Anderson said she felt it was time for the silent majority to come out and support law enforcement.
 She also said, "There are a few bad apples in every profession, that does not mean that there should be open warfare declared on law enforcement."
-Harris County Sheriff Ron Hickman denounced the shooting as "senseless and cowardly" and stated that while investigators were not aware of a motive at the moment, it appeared that Goforth was targeted "because he wore a uniform."
+Harris County Sheriff Ron Hickman denounced the shooting as "senseless and cowardly" and stated that while investigators were not aware of a motive, it appeared that Goforth was targeted "because he wore a uniform."

 The shooting drew comparisons to the shooting deaths of two officers with the New York City Police Department, which occurred the year before.
 The shooting also brought criticism of the Black Lives Matter movement, alleging that they were responsible for inspiring the attack.
 Hickman stated, "We've heard 'black lives matter.'
 All lives matter.
 Well, cops' lives matter, too.
 So why don't we just drop the qualifier and just say 'lives matter,' and take that to the bank."

 Texas State Representative Garnet Coleman (D) criticized Hickman and Anderson for you "politicizing a death that, I don't know that anyone knows what was in the mind of the shooter."
 Activist DeRay Mckesson tweeted that it was "sad that some have chosen to politicize this tragedy by falsely attributing the officer's death to a movement seeking to end violence."

 In the aftermath of the shooting, Republican presidential candidate Ted Cruz stated that U.S. President Barack Obama and officials in the Obama administration had partial moral responsibility for Goforth's death.
 Cruz blamed what he labeled as efforts to "vilify law enforcement" and stated that Obama had remained "silent" on the murder.
 Cruz's comments brought criticism from commentators in progressive publications such as Mother Jones and The Texas Observer, while conservative outlets such as Fox News expressed support for Cruz.

 Despite the accusations of being "silent" on the murder, President Obama made an official statement to the family and Houston community.